mayolabvision/HelperFunctions/process_recordings/README.md

 Here are some functions and an example script (example_process.m) for pulling eye traces off of Ripple.

-The **extract_eyeTraces.m** is the function that does the heavy lifting here.
+**extract_eyeTraces.m** $\rightarrow$ makes a table with eye traces and event codes for each trial